Regarding our last 7 months in Israel… there is quite a lot to say and we hope you take the time to read this to the end.

 You’ve got to let go of outcomes…

-Holding these things in tension seems like a contradiction, but it’s not; it’s what it looks like to participate in and introduce life from one kingdom into another.
+Holding these things in tension seems like a contradiction but it’s not, it’s what it looks like to participate in and introduce the life from one kingdom into another.

 Yeshua/Jesus taught this by example.

 “During the days of Jesus’ earthly life, He offered up prayers and petitions with loud crying and tears to the One who could save Him from death, and he was heard…” Hebrews 5:7

 With loud crying and tears, Jesus contended for another outcome… and it says he was heard…